 The Stone Cellar has been in Perth for years and is a local favourite.
 They host a number of events throughout the year using local product and pairing Canadian wine and craft beer.

-However, one special dinner is the five-course local maple dinner where you can try seasonal flavours and local maple syrup in Ontario.
+However, one special dinner is the five-course local maple dinner where you can try seasonal flavours and local maple syrup in Lanark County.
 You must book this 48 hours in advance.
 Above is the salmon tartare, maple ricotta with thyme oil.
 I opted for the wine pairings, which were really thoughtful and worked so well with local flavours.

 If you come on the spur of the moment without a reservation for the tasting you can try the maple sweet potato fries that are always on the menu.